 Thus I have been serving the needs of a dwindling number of existing Propona clients in the form of providing support of previously delivered web solutions.
 Some of these clients I've had a working relationship with

-for over 10 years now.
-In addition, I've been working as a part-time, remote working freelancer/contractor on various projects that have come my way.
+for 15 years now.
+In addition, I've won Propona/ myself more work over the more recent period, working as a part-time, remote working freelancer/contractor on various projects.
 This working pattern has fitted well around my

-family commitments and with another recent addition to the family I'd like to see this pattern continue at least for a few more years.
+family commitments and I'd like to see this pattern continue at least for a few more years.
 It also seems to work pretty well for the right types of work, projects & clients.
+Covid19 lockdown made little-no difference to me!

-In fact, that 10+ year client relationship ... we've never met in person but we must be doing something right between us.
+In fact, with a couple of the 15+ year client relationships we've never met in person but we must be doing something right between us.

 A few work related facts: